nickbalan/meet-app/README.md

 - The app must make use of data visualization (recharts preferred)
 - Tests must cover the app with a coverage rate >= 90%
 - The app must be monitored using an online monitoring tool.

+## Key Features
+- Filter events by city
+- Show/hide event details
+- Specify the number of events
+- Use the app when offline
+- Add an app shortcut to the home screen
+- View a chart showing the number of upcoming events by city.

 ## Meet App screenshots